We have thousands of objects on public display in our galleries, but there are several other ways to get up close to our

 When not on display, our collections are stored in a specially designed facility, located just outside London.

 Access to stored collections is free and by prior appointment only.
-We are currently able to take appointments on Thursdays and Fridays only (10.00am to 12.30pm and 2.00pm to 4.00pm), with Covid-safe measures in place.
+We are currently able to take appointments on Mondays, Tuesdays, Wednesdays and Fridays (10.00am to 12.30pm and 2.00pm to 4.00pm).

 If you would like to access material held in our stores, please contact us at firstname.lastname@example.org to arrange a viewing.
 Requests must be made at least ten working days in advance and will be accommodated subject to availability.